 Japan Electronics Giant Gobbles ‘Jaws’ Maker MCA in Hollywood Megadeal

-With MCA, Matsushita will try to compete more effectively against its archrival Sony and shake its image as a copycat exploiting the technological advances of other companies.
+With MCA in its fold, Matsushita will try to compete more effectively against its archrival Sony and shake its image as a copycat exploiting the technological advances of other companies.

 ″Software and hardware have been developing simultaneously - they are like wheels of the same car,″ Akio Tanii, Matsushita’s president, said at company headquarters in Osaka, Japan. ″We intend that excellent works made by MCA will be distributed all over the world through a variety of media.″